 This number gives you the exact price of the stock when the market opened.
-Again, there will be no number provided if the market is closed.
+Again, there will be no number provided if the market closed.

 You’ll also find the average volume over the past 30 days.
 You can compare the two numbers to find out if the day’s volume is relatively high or low.

-Knowing the price-to-earnings ratio of a stock is important, as a lower number hints at it being relatively cheap in the context of its earning power.
+Knowing the price-to-earnings ratio of a stock is essential, as a lower number hints at it being relatively cheap in the context of its earning power.
 Pay attention to this number when analyzing value-oriented stocks in particular.

 They can provide you with incredibly valuable insights that can mean the difference between success and failure.
 Take the time to understand how to use Google Finance to your advantage as you develop your strategy.

 Upcoming Changes to Google Finance

 As a result, the data associated with Google Finance will still be fully available, but it will look a little different than it has in the past.

-In making the move, Google has started to migrate current users’ portfolios into the company’s main search platform.
-There is considerable potential for the change to provide greater capabilities to those involved in investing and finance.
+In making the move, Google has started to migrate current users’ portfolios into the company’s primary search platform.
+There is considerable potential for the change to provide more exceptional capabilities to those involved in investing and finance.

-However, many others are confident that the move will ultimately provide even more features and greater insights.
+However, many others are confident that the move will ultimately provide even more features and high-caliber insights.
 They will provide more valuable data for those engaged in various forms of stock investing.

-Take some time to best learn how to use Google Finance to your advantage, especially as it continues to evolve and expand.
+Take some time to learn how to use Google Finance to your advantage, especially as it continues to evolve and expand.